What Actually Happens in Your First Off-Road Lesson?

 The Five-Step Dune Approach Protocol

-- Read the dune: Identify the crest line, assess the slope angle, and check for hidden drops on the reverse side
+- Read the dune: Identify the crest line, assess slope angle, and check for hidden drops on the reverse side

-- Crest and descend safely: At the crest, ease off slightly, keep steering straight, and use engine braking on the descent
+- Crest and descend safely: At the crest, ease off slightly, keep steering straight, and use engine braking on descent

 Recovery Skills: What Happens When You Get Stuck